 Gateway Arch visitors must enter the monument through the new west entrance, which faces Fourth Street and the Old Courthouse.
-The Gateway Arch legs have become exits only.
+The Gateway Arch legs are exits only.
 Please allow at least 30 minutes to go through security.

 Tuesday, April 22 is Earth Day.
 And in light of this day of awareness, we wanted to share how the Arch is lending its hand in protecting the environment.